Xzar-x/ShadowMap/README.md

 * urls\_with\_params.txt – URLs containing parameters, identified by Paramspider.
 * report.md – A comprehensive Markdown report summarizing the scan.
 * report.json – A JSON summary of the scan results (if \-j is set).
-* totalsubfinder\_error.log – A log file containing all errors encountered during tool execution for debugging.
+* shadowmap\_error.log – A log file containing all errors encountered during tool execution for debugging.
 * \<domain\>\_nmap.nmap – Nmap scan results in normal format (if Nmap scan is enabled).
 * \<domain\>\_nmap.xml – Nmap scan results in XML format (if Nmap scan is enabled).
 * \<domain\>\_nmap.gnmap – Nmap scan results in Grepable format (if Nmap scan is enabled).